-The philosophy of the American tea Room is inspired by “America as a melting pot, which does not have its own tea culture, but is curious about blending different cultures and tastes together”, said a cofounder of the American Tearoom David Barenholtz during our interview.
+The philosophy of the American tea Room is inspired by “America as a melting pot, which does not have its own tea culture, but is curious about blending different cultures and tastes together”, said the cofounder of the American Tearoom David Barenholtz during our interview.

 Iced tea is hugely popular in America.
 “It is more like a cocktail with a wonderful flavour“, he added.
 Iced teas do not need to be loaded with sugar and lots of chemicals like most of these sold bottled in stores.
-He further promises: “If you buy our teas, you can infuse them and make without the negative chemicals at home, put it in the fridge to cool and then taste the wonderful natural flavours that are intensely fragrant on their own.”
+“If you buy our teas, you can infuse them and make without the negative chemicals at home, put it in the fridge to cool and then taste the wonderful natural flavours that are intensely fragrant on their own.”
 No need for any artificial additives and flavours, nature has it all.

 David spoke very passionately about his teas and as he fired his know-how I wondered, why he has opened a tea room after being a businessman for years?
 “When I was traveling to Europe I had so much great tea, I liked the tea houses in France, Austria, Germany and wanted something like that in the US.”
 So, he went for it with his partner, and now the American Tea Room can rank amongst the best tea rooms in the entire America.